 Pull-Ups vs Chin-Ups – which one is right for you?

 If you’re looking for a way to hit your upper back as much as possible, chin-ups might leave you high and dry.
 Studies have shown that compared to chin-ups, pull-ups enable greater lower trap activity and a slightly better engagement of the lats, while another study found that the chin-up stimulates far greater bicep activity than the pull-up.

-So which one is the right exercise for you?
+So between pull-ups vs chin-ups, which one is the right exercise for you?
 There’s no valid answer other than – both.